 The U.S. Department of State, Bureau of International Security and Nonproliferation, Office of Export Control Cooperation (ISN/ECC) provides policy direction for, and management and coordination of, the Export Control and Related Border Security (EXBS) program.
-EXBS is designed to assist other countries with developing strategic trade control systems meeting accepted international standards to stem proliferation of weapons of mass destruction (WMD) and their components, as well as prevent irresponsible transfers of advanced conventional weapons.
-This is achieved by providing a variety of assistance, including diplomatic initiatives, multilateral conferences, legal and regulatory consultation, training in all areas of strategic trade control (imports, exports, reexports, transit, transshipment), equipment, funding, collaboration with other nonproliferation and counterproliferation initiatives, and the development and deployment of export licensing information systems.
+EXBS is designed to assist other countries with developing strategic trade control systems meeting accepted international standards to stem proliferation of weapons of mass destruction and their components, as well as prevent irresponsible transfers of advanced conventional weapons.
+This is achieved by providing a variety of assistance, including diplomatic initiatives, multilateral conferences, legal and regulatory consultation, training in all areas of strategic trade control (imports, exports, re-exports, transit, transshipment), equipment, funding, collaboration with other nonproliferation and counter-proliferation initiatives, and the development and deployment of export licensing information systems.
 EXBS activities generally fall under one or more of the following critical components of an effective national export control system: legal and regulatory frameworks, licensing procedures and practices, enforcement, government-industry relations, and interagency cooperation.

-During FY 2008, EXBS managed and/or funded 58 technical export control workshops, meetings, or conferences with officials from 31 countries.
-An estimated 1,331 foreign officials received training or participated in workshops or conferences in this time period.
-National Control List Workshops were held in Afghanistan, Armenia, the Philippines, Pakistan, Singapore, and Sri Lanka to assist with the development and implementation of national control lists.
-Industry-Government Outreach workshops, intended to build relationships and educate industry on national export control laws and regulations, took place in Latvia and Romania.
-EXBS sponsored and managed workshops in Argentina and Oman for the purpose of educating respective officials on the obligations of UNSCR 1540 and assisting them with the development of a plan to reach compliance.
-Tracker licensing software and training were provided to Bosnia-Herzegovina, Croatia, Kyrgyzstan, Montenegro, Serbia, and Vietnam.
-Although EXBS funds the majority of its enforcement training through other USG implementing entities, EXBS managed and/or funded Best Practice Exchanges, training on inspection/detection equipment, and the training of 34 foreign officials at the University of Georgia, Center for International Trade and Security Export Control Academy.
+During FY 2009, EXBS directly implemented 105 technical export control workshops, meetings, or conferences with officials from 33 countries.
+An estimated 1,849 foreign officials received training or participated in workshops or conferences in this time period.
+EXBS conducted legal/regulatory workshops with Afghanistan, Albania, Algeria, Cambodia, Chile, Malaysia, Mexico, Morocco, Pakistan, the Philippines, Singapore, Tajikistan, Turkmenistan, and Vietnam.
+Licensing workshops were conducted with Afghanistan, Bosnia-Herzegovina, Pakistan, Singapore, and Tajikistan.
+EXBS conducted Industry-Government Outreach activities in Croatia, Russia, and Taiwan.
+Inspection and detection equipment training was provided to Albania, Armenia, Bosnia-Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia.
+Although EXBS funds the majority of its enforcement training through other USG implementing entities, EXBS implemented Best Practice Exchanges and the training of 124 foreign officials by the University of Georgia, Center for International Trade and Security Export Control Academy.